 I love the internet!
 You are probably reading this on the internet.
-As I sat down to write, I Googled “how to improve fertility” and got almost 18 million results in less than 1 second—and that doesn’t include the actual medical literature that addresses the topic.
+As I sat down to write, I Googled “how to improve fertility” and got almost 18 million results in less than 1 second — and that doesn’t include the actual medical literature that addresses the topic.

-Needless to say, this is a broad subject and the information provided below will not be all inclusive.
+Needless to say, this is a broad subject and the information provided below will not be all-inclusive.
 My goal is to provide a brief overview of some common factors where scientific data supports or refutes lifestyle modifications that impact fertility.

 Lindsay Lohan (who I never thought I would reference) was once quoted as saying, “My motto is: Live every day to the fullest – in moderation.”
 Though Lindsay seems not to have followed her own advice, it is in fact sound advice as it relates to lifestyle and maximizing fertility.

 Obesity is associated with infertility and a lower pregnancy rate in women undergoing in vitro fertilization (IVF).
 Women with a very low body mass index (BMI) also are more likely to experience infertility and have a lower likelihood of success with IVF than women whose BMI falls in the normal range.
-In men, obesity is also associated with infertility—sperm count and motility have been shown to be lower in obese men.
+In men, obesity is also associated with infertility — sperm count and motility have been shown to be lower in obese men.
 Weight loss has been shown to improve semen parameters.
 Erectile dysfunction is more common in obese men.
 There is no scientific data that supports one diet over another with respect to maximizing fertility.

-Excessive caffeine intake (>500 mg/day) appears to be associated with a delay in time to conception.
+Excessive caffeine intake (> 500 mg/day) appears to be associated with a delay in time to conception.
 Consumption of moderate amounts of caffeine (200-300 mg/day) has been associated with lower pregnancy rates and higher rates of miscarriage.
 In one study, pregnancy rates with IVF were reduced in women consuming greater than 50 mg of caffeine daily.
 There is little data on the impact of caffeine on male fertility.
-The average 8oz cup of coffee has approximately 100 mg of caffeine, but not all coffees are created equal—look up the caffeine content of your favorite caffeinated beverage.
+The average 8oz cup of coffee has approximately 100 mg of caffeine, but not all coffees are created equal — look up the caffeine content of your favorite caffeinated beverage.

 Studies on the impact of recreational drugs on female fertility are few.
 Women who use marijuana appear to be more likely to experience infertility.
 In men, marijuana has been found to increase ejaculation problems and impotence as well as reduce sperm count and motility.
-Most negative effects from recreational drugs have been shown to be reversed by discontinuing their use.
+Most negative effects of recreational drugs have been shown to be reversed by discontinuing their use.

-In some animal studies evaluating the effect of the radiofrequency electromagnetic radiation (RF-EMR) of cell phones on reproductive function, a negative impact on the ovaries, uterus and embryo has been identified.
+In some animal studies evaluating the effect of the radiofrequency electromagnetic radiation (RF-EMR) of cell phones on reproductive function, a negative impact on the ovaries, uterus, and embryo has been identified.
 Sperm exposed to RF-EMF have decreased motility and are more likely to have an abnormal appearance.
 The use of cell phones may decrease sperm concentration and motility as well as normal appearance.
 The abnormalities seemed to be directly related to the amount of use.
-However, there is no evidence that use of cell phones by women or men is associated with infertility.
+However, there is no evidence that the use of cell phones by women or men is associated with infertility.

 And if that were not enough….